 The WCTR continues from the 2008 RAE success with another strong performance in the 2014 Research Excellence Framework (REF).
 The WCTR was the top ranked Tourism submission in the UK with 40% of our overall submission classified as world leading or 4* and 87% of our overall submission being classified as world leading (4*) or internationally excellent (3*).
 In terms of outputs, a quarter (24%) were ranked as 4* and 56% were ranked as 3*, making 80% of our outputs either world leading or internationally excellent.
 In terms of our average GPA, we rank ahead of all of our major competitors with a GPA of 3.25.

-Staff from the WCTR have undertaken major consultancy projects, including a review of Wales' Major Events Strategy for the Welsh Government (2012), event evaluation and toolkit development for Monmouthshire County Council (2015-16), an economic impact study of the UEFA Champions League Final for the Football Association of Wales (June 2017) and an analysis of the Welsh food supply chain.
+Staff from the WCTR have undertaken significant consultancy projects, including a review of Wales' Major Events Strategy for the Welsh Government (2012), event evaluation and toolkit development for Monmouthshire County Council (2015-16), an economic impact study of the UEFA Champions League Final for the Football Association of Wales (June 2017) and an analysis of the Welsh food supply chain.
 Colleagues have been partners in two European projects - a £1.7 million multi-institution research project on tourism and events in northern regions funded by the Norwegian Research Council (2013-2016) and a £117,000 Erasmus+ Project on Co-operating for Leadership in Tourism involving partners from the University of Malta (2015-17).
 We are delighted to be a partner in the Erasmus+ Next Tourism Generation project starting in January 2018 (€409,000).
 Staff are involved with the Editorial or Editorial Advisory Boards of a range of journals, including Leisure Studies, International Journal of Contemporary Hospitality Management, Annals of Tourism Research and are also involved with subject associations, such as the Association for Tourism in Higher Education (ATHE), the Association for Events Management Education (AEME) and the Council of Hospitality Management Education (CHME).